JAN EDGAR LANGBEIN

 “Getting her help is our core mission.
 We're here for the woman just starting to question if her relationship is abusive, and we're here for the woman has run out of her house with nothing but the clothes on her back.”

 Senior Director of Administration & Strategic Projects

 Elizabeth handles all internal and external communications on behalf of the CEO, as well as coordinates logistics for the CEO’s speaking engagements and community involvement.
 Additionally, she manages various strategic projects for Genesis such as the Genesis Holiday program.
-Elizabeth has worked with Genesis for seven years in a multitude of roles: before her current position, she served as an evening outreach front office assistant, a case manager and the executive assistant to the CEO.
+Elizabeth has worked with Genesis for eight years in a multitude of roles: before her current position, she served as an evening outreach front office assistant, a case manager and the executive assistant to the CEO.
 Her history with Genesis gives Elizabeth a well-rounded approach to being on the leadership team and a greater understanding of the organization as a whole.

 “The world cannot be safe if its women and children aren’t safe.”

 Rosy has been an integral part of Genesis for 31 years.
 In her role, she directly manages the operations and maintenance of facilities.
 A few of her duties include serving as the primary liaison with utilities and other government agencies such as fire, police, health and safety.
 Additionally, she schedules expenditures, prepares an annual budget, establishes contracts and ensures proper maintenance within the organization.
 After her undergraduate work, Rosy fell into this field and was inspired by the accomplishments made by domestic violence survivors, and as they say, the rest is history.